 If this is the case, then they will consider giving you the benefit of the doubt and the opportunity to make your criminal case go away.
 It will be up to your criminal defense attorney to make it clear to them that you are not a threat to anyone and you deserve a chance to prove yourself.

-If, on the other hand, you are benefiting in some financial way from the act of prostitution or have multiple convictions for prostitution related offenses, then the judges and prosecutors will be aimed at severely punishing you.
+If, on the other hand, you are benefiting in some financial way from the act of prostitution or have multiple convictions for prostitution-related offenses, then the judges and prosecutors will be aimed at severely punishing you.

 THE LAW RELATED TO PROSTITUTION – PENAL CODE 647(B)

-We have defended people for acts of prostitution off Craig's List ads, in Massage Parlor situations, loitering or supervising a prostitute on Sepulveda Boulevard or other locations in Los Angeles where prostitution is occurring in public and in many circumstances where the police get information that prostitution is occurring and send in their agents in to infiltrate and arrest those involved.
+We have defended people for acts of prostitution off Craig's List ads, in Massage Parlor situations, loitering or supervising a prostitute on Sepulveda Boulevard or other locations in Los Angeles where prostitution is occurring in public and in many circumstances where the police get information that prostitution is happening and send in their agents in to infiltrate and arrest those involved.

 JURY INSTRUCTION CALCRIM 1155 – AGREEING TO ENGAGE IN AN ACT OF PROSTITUTION

-In order to prove a criminal defendant guilty of the crime of prostitution, the prosecutors must prove (CALCRIM 1155):
+To prove a criminal defendant guilty of the crime of prostitution, the prosecutors must prove (CALCRIM 1155):

 3) The person charged did something in the furtherance of meeting with the person to engage in the act of prostitution.

-Our lawyers in L.A. are here to help protect your rights, freedom, and certainly your reputation as we understand that prostitution charges can be humiliating and have an effect on your family and career.
+Our lawyers in L.A. are here to help protect your rights, freedom, and indeed your reputation as we understand that prostitution charges can be humiliating and have an effect on your family and career.
 We do our best to try and make sure you avoid jail time.

-Prostitution in California is governed by Penal code section 647(b) which states that any person who solicits or agrees to engage in lewd acts for money or consideration can be charged with prostitution.
-The prosecution must prove that there was some act in furtherance of the agreement such as taking off clothes or handing over the money.
+Prostitution in California is governed by Penal code section 647(b), which states that any person who solicits or agrees to engage in lewd acts for money or consideration can be charged with prostitution.
+The prosecution must prove that there was some act in furtherance of the agreement, such as taking off clothes or handing over the money.

-If you or someone you know is facing prostitution charges, call us immediately and our sex crime lawyers in L.A. will get started on your defense.
+If you or someone you know is facing prostitution charges, call us immediately, and our sex crime lawyers in L.A. will get started on your defense.